 Some ideas for a Fun Math Friday to get you started:

 There are so many ways to play with math – it never has to be a dull subject.

-I’m a big believer in providing children with a banquet – instead of just reading nothing but history and historical fiction, I like to include literature – classic works like The Complete Tales of Winnie-the-Pooh, Alice’s Adventures in Wonderland, and Charlotte’s Web , and more modern reads like Harry Potter and The Tale of Despereaux.
+I’m a big believer in providing children with a banquet.
+Instead of just reading nothing but history texts and historical fiction, I like to include literature in their studies – classic works like The Complete Tales of Winnie-the-Pooh, Alice’s Adventures in Wonderland, and Charlotte’s Web , and more modern reads like Harry Potter and The Tale of Despereaux.
 Providing a variety of genres helps to expose children to all the different ways of telling a story.
 Maybe they’ll discover a genre they never even knew existed!

-And don’t forget poetry, tales and mythology!
+And don’t forget poetry, folk/fairy tales, and mythology!
 Poetry can feel daunting, but it really isn’t.
 Choose a quality book (I really love the Poetry for Young People series, but there are so many really nice poetry anthologies out there today) and just read a few poems over breakfast once or twice a week.
 When you’re just starting out, don’t worry about getting too involved – just read the poems.
-Later, you can study one poet at a time – really getting an ear for their style.
+Later you can study one poet at a time, really getting an ear for their style.
 Maybe give them the opportunity to play around with poetry of their own.
 I like the magnetic poetry you can just stick on the refrigerator – take turns throughout the day arranging the words to create a thrilling or silly poem.
 Learn about the rules for Haiku and Sonnets and then write your own.
-Just enjoy playing with words.
+Just enjoy the act of playing with words.